 c.
 Digitalization Committee (About 4 times a year)

 The committee deliberates and coordinates such issues as promotion of digitalization of the Group companies, and manages the progress thereof.
-The Digitalization Committee met 3 times (including twice in writing) in fiscal 2022.
+The Digitalization Committee met 4 times in fiscal 2023.

 d.
 Group Systems Committee (About once a month)